IfeOluwaEmma123/Sales-Analysis_Microsoft-Excel/README.md

-# Bike-Sales-Report-with-Excel
+# Report-Analysis-for-Selected-Industries
-Sales Analysis of a Bike Selling Firm
+Sales Analysis of a Slected Industry